 The first set of teeth, also known as deciduous teeth, are replaced by permanent teeth.
-When a permanent tooth erupts, it causes reabsorption of the root of the primary teeth.
+When a permanent tooth erupts, it causes resorptioniXInflammation and loss of tooth tissue. of the root of the primary teeth.
 This leads to loosening, and the baby’s tooth is held only by a small amount of tissue (3).

 Usually, children start losing their primary teeth at around six years of age.
 The central incisors (the middle teeth in the front) are the first ones to be replaced by permanent incisors.
-By the age of 10 to 13 years, the last baby teeth (molars in the back) are replaced by permanent molars, and by the age of 21, all 32 permanent or adult teeth erupt (1) (2) (3).
+By the age of 10 to 13 years, all baby teeth are shed and replaced by permanent teeth and by the age of 21, all 32 permanent or adult teeth erupt (1) (2) (3).

 How Many Baby Teeth Do Children Lose?

 Between six and 13 years of age, children lose all 20 primary teeth to be replaced by permanent teeth.
 Specific developmental differences can also determine how many teeth will develop.
-When babies lose their teeth due to accident or decay, permanent teeth erupt prematurely.
+When babies lose their teeth due to accident or decay, permanent may teeth erupt prematurely.
 This may lead to crooked teeth due to limited space (1).
 Hence, it is essential to maintain good dental hygiene.
-Ensure your child brushes and flosses their teeth regularly.
-Also, ensure to take your child for dental check-ups at regular intervals.
+Make them the habit of using toothbrush and toothpaste right from a young age.
+Also ensure your child does not forget to brush and floss their teeth regularly.
+Also, ensure to take your child for dental check-ups at the orthodontist at regular intervals.